Sex Education in California

 Sex is not a four-letter word

-Most of us aren't exactly practiced teachers when it comes to talking with kids about sex.
-We know we should speak frankly, but words like "vagina" make us blush, and how credible are we when blushing?
-Anyway, maybe we don't quite have our facts straight, right?
-We haven't really practiced how to explain it, and...
+Most of us aren't exactly smooth when it comes to talking with kids about sex.
+We know we should speak frankly, but words like "vagina" make us blush, and we haven't really practiced how to talk about it, and…

-Come to think of it -- we're kind of busy at this very moment.
-Can't we talk about this later?
+Come to think of it, um, we're kind of busy just now.
+Could we talk about this later?

 Seventh Grade